luckypoem/moesocks/readme.md

 Notes
 ------

-There is still a bug in remote mode which makes flaky connections.
-Client mode is usable.

 There is an earlier implementation of [shadowsocks in Haskell] by rnons.

 The goal of moesocks is to provide extra configurability to standard